About Newtown Library

-- email, search engines (eg. Google) and other general Internet access is available via the "paid internet service''.
-Minimum access time is 15 minutes ($1.50), with 30, 45, 60, 90 and 120 minute time codes also available for purchase.
+- general internet access (Google, email) is available via the paid internet service'.
+Minimum access time is 15 minutes ($1.50), with 30, 45, and 60 minute time codes also available for purchase.
 If you do not use all of your time during a session at the computer, you can use up the remaining minutes at any WCL branch within the code's validity (usually 30 days).

 - fax, b&w self-service photocopying and printing from the internet or flash drives are available.
 Photocopies and printouts are 20c per A4 sheet.

 Customers can also buy Wellington City Council rubbish bags, recycling bins and bags and daily or monthly parking coupons.
 Keys for access to Newtown Park Track can also be purchased here.